Oskar Starck: Biography

 The Japanese attack was less-than-entirely successful, and Starck (despite wanting to engage the Japanese and being overruled by the Viceroy) was loudly criticized in the Russian and the world press as having suffered a huge defeat, and was subsequently sacked by Tsar Nicholas II from his post on 24 February 1904.
 Vice Admiral Stepan Makarov arrived on 8 March 1904 as his replacement.

 Starck was given the Order of St. Vladimir and recalled to a staff assignment with the Russian Black Sea Fleet in 1906, but continued to be regarded as a scapegoat for the Battle of Port Arthur.

 After the war, Starck was discharged from the military in 1908 and became involved in business activities.
 For a time he was Chairman of the Board of the Obukhov State Plant and the Izhorskiye Zavody.

-Starck subsequently went into exile at Helsinki, Finland, where he died in 1928.
+After the October Revolution, Starck went into exile to Helsinki, Finland, where he died in 1928.